Advertisement

 Spend time on your birth plan

 Regardless of the kind of help you enlist for your pregnancy, developing a birth plan is key.
-Take some time with your partner to determine how you’d like labor and delivery to go.
-Of course, you’ll want to be flexible and open-minded since things don’t always go according to the plan.
+Take some time to determine how you’d like labor and delivery to go.
+Keep in mind that you may need to be flexible since births don’t always go according to the plan.

 “It’s best to make a one-page statement that is clear and concise,” says Guggenheim.
 You’ll want to review this plan with your OBGYN at one of your appointments, and again when you arrive at the hospital.